RedLeader962/RedLeader962.github.io/_posts/2019-11-01-distill-a-reflexion-on-design-and-implementation.md

 ---
 published: true
 layout: distill
-title: A reflection on design, architecture and implementation details in Deep Reinforcement Learning
+title: Does implementation details matter in Deep Reinforcement Learning?
-description: 'Lessons learned studing DRL algortihm from a software engineering perspective applied to research.
-Asking question like:
+description: 'A reflection on design, architecture and implementation details in DRL from a software engineering perspective applied to research.'
-<i>Does implementation details realy matters?
-Which one does, when & why?</i>'

 authors:
   - name: Luc Coupal